exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

-In order to be able to install the Lua dependencies, [LuaRocks](https://luarocks.org/) package manage is required.
+In order to be able to install the Lua dependencies, [LuaRocks](https://luarocks.org/) package manager is required.
 You can install luarocks as follows:
 ```bash
 sudo apt-get install luarocks
 ```